timsee/ArduCor/README.md

 ### <a name="saved-colors"></a>Routines with the Array Colors

 These routines use the colors saved in an array to execute the routine.
-These routines take a parameter that determines how many colors to use:
+These routines take a parameter that determines how many colors from the array to use:

 * Array Glimmer
 * Array Random Individual